VioletsOleander/vault-vanilla/book-notes/Reinforcement Learning An Introduction.md

 ![](https://cdn-mineru.openxlab.org.cn/extract/1f83486c-03b4-4bfd-9cdf-2c61c53bbf89/8bcf013cb2ce2d0ac9fc986c41db7f490be813b32f2c5e9754a1f1555477c19a.jpg)
 Figure 5.2: Approximate state-value functions for the blackjack policy that sticks only on 20 or 21, computed by Monte Carlo policy evaluation.

 Playing blackjack is naturally formulated as an episodic finite MDP.
 Each game of blackjack is an episode.
 Rewards of $+1$ , $-1$ , and 0 are given for winning, losing, and drawing, respectively.
 All rewards within a game are zero, and we do not discount ( $\gamma=1$ ); therefore these terminal rewards are also the returns.
 The player’s actions are to hit or to stick.
 The states depend on the player’s cards and the dealer’s showing card.
 We assume that cards are dealt from an infinite deck (i.e., with replacement) so that there is no advantage to keeping track of the cards already dealt.
 If the player holds an ace that he could count as 11 without going bust, then the ace is said to be usable.
 In this case it is always counted as 11 because counting it as 1 would make the sum 11 or less, in which case there is no decision to be made because, obviously, the player should always hit.
 Thus, the player makes decisions on the basis of three variables: his current sum (12–21), the dealer’s one showing card (ace–10), and whether or not he holds a usable ace.
 This makes for a total of 200 states.

 Consider the policy that sticks if the player’s sum is 20 or 21, and otherwise hits.
 To find the state-value function for this policy by a Monte Carlo approach, one simulates many blackjack games using the policy and averages the returns following each state.
 Note that in this task the same state never recurs within one episode, so there is no difference between first-visit and every-visit MC methods.
-In this way, we obtained the estimates of the statevalue function shown in Figure 5.2.
+In this way, we obtained the estimates of the state-value function shown in Figure 5.2.
 The estimates for states with a usable ace are less certain and less regular because these states are less common.
 In any event, after 500,000 games the value function is very well approximated.

 Although we have complete knowledge of the environment in this task, it would not be easy to apply DP methods to compute the value function.
 DP methods require the distribution of next events—in particular, they require the quantities $p(s^{\prime},r|s,a)$ —and it is not easy to determine these for blackjack.
 For example, suppose the player’s sum is 14 and he chooses to stick.
 What is his expected reward as a function of the dealer’s showing card?
 All of these expected rewards and transition probabilities must be computed before DP can be applied, and such computations are often complex and error-prone.
 In contrast, generating the sample games required by Monte Carlo methods is easy.
 This is the case surprisingly often; the ability of Monte Carlo methods to work with sample episodes alone can be a significant advantage even when one has complete knowledge of the environment’s dynamics. ■